CragglesG/school-emails/README.md

 # School Email Verifier
-This is a handy tool to verify whether an email is from a primary or secondary school that is recognised by a government institution (currently only includes schools from Ireland, England, ans Scotland).
+This is a handy tool to verify whether an email is from a primary or secondary school that is recognised by a government institution (currently only includes schools from the Republic of Ireland, England, and Scotland).

 ## Installation